User Agreement for PayPal Service

 - "Fees" means those amounts stated in Schedule 1 of this Agreement.

-- "Funding Source" means the payment method used to fund a transaction.
+- "Funding Source" means the external payment method used to obtain E-money in your Balance for payment transactions using PayPal

 - "Information" means any confidential and/or personally identifiable information or other information related to an Account or User, including but not limited to the following: name, email address, post/shipping address, phone number and financial information.